manoskav/bibtex-title-cap/README.md

   pages     = {161--165}
 }

-Executing `python bibtitle.py filename.bib`, the script parses each line and modifies only lines with "title" tags.
+Executing `python bibtitle.py bibliography.bib`, the script parses each line and modifies only lines with "title" tags.
 Result:

 @article{Author2020,